 - Active Tightness – The bar on our back will make everything want to compress.
 If you are not actively keeping your chest “proud” or spread open and your upper back tight, your thoracic spine will flex during your squat.
 This is why assuming the position illustrated in the video is so important.
 You must “dominate the bar” as Sully says.
 You must actively create the tightness.
 You must establish your Tarzan chest and maintain this throughout the entire movement.

 - Eye Gaze – Looking too far down or up can also cause improper head and back angle, which in turn causes the bar to move and the lifter to loose thoracic extension.
 Your eye gaze should be 4-8 feet in front of your feet.
 As CJ Gotcher explained in his #welookdown article, the gaze is an important factor in the execution of hip drive, but also in maintaining good back angle and tightness.

-Bill Hannon also wrote a great article for Starting Strength that expounds on the cues that can help you to achieve this powerful position.
+Bill Hannon also wrote a great article that expounds on the cues that can help you to achieve this powerful position.

 Consider the strength that is built by this type of active contraction against a heavy load.
 As someone who has worked in the field of physical therapy for a long time — where postural exercises are common — I can’t think of a better way to improve your posture and resilience against gravity.
 Achieving good low bar position is an exercise in patience, but one that is well worth it.